-The Maryland Department of Planning (Planning) serves its constituent base with professional staff organized in four divisions: Planning Services, the State Clearinghouse for Intergovernmental Assistance, Operations and the Maryland Historical Trust.
+The Maryland Department of Planning (MDP) serves its constituent base with professional staff organized in four divisions: Planning Services, the State Clearinghouse for Intergovernmental Assistance, Operations and the Maryland Historical Trust.

 Click for larger image

 “The Maryland Department of Planning (Planning) collaborates with state agencies, local governments and the private sector, providing assistance and data so that each community can shape their future in a way that reflects local values, honors its heritage and presents opportunities for Maryland to flourish.”

 ...facilitates the coordination of planning efforts statewide.

 ...provides essential planning data, information and analysis for the state of Maryland.

 ...plays an important role in preserving Maryland’s heritage and conserving its natural resources.

 ...supports the administration’s efforts to change Maryland for the better.